 4.1.
-A Governor desiring a matter to be included on an agenda shall make the request in writing to the Chairman at least ten working days before the meeting.
-Requests made less than fourteen clear days before a meeting may be included on the agenda at the discretion of the Chairman or the Secretary.
+A Council Member desiring a matter to be included on an agenda shall make the request in writing to the Chair at least ten working days before the meeting.
+Requests made less than fourteen clear days before a meeting may be included on the agenda at the discretion of the Chair or the Secretary.

-5. Chairmanship of meeting
+5. Chairing of meeting

 - 5.1.
-The Chairman of the Trust or, in his/her absence, the Vice-Chairman, or in his/her absence the Deputy Chairman will chair meetings of the Council of Governors. - 5.2.
-The Deputy Chairman/Lead Governor will be appointed from the Public Membership at a general meeting.
-He/she will act as Chairman of the meeting should the Chairman and the Vice-Chairman be in conflict.
-The Deputy Chairman will hold the casting vote when he/she is acting as Chairman.
+The Chair of the Trust or, in his/her absence, the Deputy Chair will chair meetings of the Council of Governors. - 5.2.
+The Lead Governor will be appointed from the Public Membership at a general meeting.
+He/she will act as Chair of the meeting should the Chair and the Deputy Chair be in conflict.
+The Deputy Chair will hold the casting vote when he/she is acting as Chair.